inQWIRE/QWIRE/README.md

 Compatible with Coq 8.5 and 8.6.

 This version of the project has no dependencies.
+It is a fork of [QWIRE][3].
 Run `make` to compile the project.

 Files in this repository
 ------------------------